 A personal consultant will listen to your problems with a non-judgmental ear, offer empathy, and provide feedback to help solve your problems.
 So you, or your parents, can feel better, fast.
 There’s no need to commit to years of analysis or travel great distances to seek help.

 With personal consulting, the focus is on problem solving and conflict resolution in the here and now.
 And because it can be done over the phone or computer, your loved one doesn’t even have to leave their home.

--Approach the subject with compassion and empathy.
+- Speak about the need for support with compassion and empathy.

 - Discuss the topic in a quiet, calm place.

 - Use “I” statements.
 For example, instead of “you need help” try “I’m worried about you.”

 - Explain an improvement would be a gift to you and others in the family.